biscuit-auth/website/content/docs/contributing/how-to-contribute.md

 👉 Find implementations and tools in the [`biscuit-auth` organisation](https://github.com/biscuit-auth)

+👉 Discuss with the developers and users on our [Matrix rooms](https://matrix.to/#/#biscuit-auth:matrix.org)

 We are always looking for new interesting use cases for Biscuit.
 Show us what you can do with it, and tell the world about it!